Texting and tailgating are the top two behaviors behind the wheel that drive fellow motorists bonkers, according to a new survey.

 Road rage and car insurance

-Your liability car insurance covers accidents, not intentional acts, says Insure.com consumer analyst Penny Gusner.
+Are road rage damages covered?
+In general, your liability car insurance covers accidents, not intentional acts, says Insure.com consumer analyst Penny Gusner.
 “If you feel the need to catch another driver’s attention with a love tap or a thrown-open door, you could have to pay for any damage yourself.
 And if you get ticketed for aggressive driving or reckless driving, expect that to show up on your insurance bill.”